LaunchCodeEducation/lchs/src/chapters/more-flask/what-is-jinja3.rst

 .. index:: !
 Jinja3

-The Flask framework uses the `Jinja3 template language <https://codeburst.io/jinja-2-explained-in-5-minutes-88548486834e>`__.
+The Flask framework uses the Jinja3 template language.

-.. admonition:: Note

-   Jinja3 was released early 2021 and currently there is not much in the way of tutorials.
-The above link is to Jinja2 but will still give you a good overview.

 Jinja3 lets us include both variables and a little programming logic inside of an HTML document.
 When the file is rendered by a browser, these placeholders